-Summer Weekly Activities: This are several weekly activities that are organized in the park throughout the summer.
+Summer Weekly Activities: This are several weekly activities that are organized in the Cape Breton Highlands National Park throughout the summer.
 These range from guided hikes to haunted walks on the beach to nature films and milling frolics!
-They are always interesting.

-Ingonish is on the eastern side of the Cape Breton Highlands Park and the Cabot Trail.
+Ingonish is on the eastern side of the Cape Breton Highlands National Park and the Cabot Trail.
 Take option 3 or 4 from the Cabot Trail location page and it will take you to Ingonish.
-Ingonish is about 87 km or 1.5 hours from Baddeck.
 You will be on the Cabot Trail so it is not fast and it has lots of hills, and lots of twists and turns.

 You can stop at the top of Smokey at the Cape Smokey Provincial Park to get your bearings.
 Enjoy the views of the wide-open Atlantic Ocean.
 There is also a hiking trail here and it is a great way to see the coastline along the Ingonish area.